Mogilno – Benedictine Abbey

 The abbey was founded in the second half of the 11th century by Casimir the Restorer or by Bolesław the Bold for monks brought from Rhineland and Bavaria.
 The Benedictines were then settled in a fortified settlement, which dated back to the around 8th – 10th century.
 In 1065, Bolesław endowed the abbey with large grants, the income of which allowed for the construction of the church and abbey buildings.
 The monastic church was first recorded in 1179, when Pope Alexander III approved the burial of lay people within the abbey.

 One of the main tasks of the abbey, located on the outskirts of Greater Poland and Kujawy regions, was in the initial period of its existence to conduct a missionary action in Mazovia and Pomerania.
 The abbey of St. Adalbert in Płock was most likely a trace of the presence of the Benedictines from Mogilno in these areas, the monastery also had the church of St. John the Baptist and St. John the Evangelist in Kołobrzeg.
-Political activity and supporting the Church organization of the Gniezno diocese were no less important, which at the beginning of the 13th century involved the convent in a conflict between Archbishop Henry Kietlicz and the prince Władysław Laskonogi, and consequently ended in almost two years of exile of the Benedictines.
+Political activity and supporting the Church organization of the Gniezno diocese were no less important, which at the beginning of the 13th century involved the abbey in a conflict between Archbishop Henry Kietlicz and the prince Władysław Laskonogi, and consequently ended in almost two years of exile of the Benedictines.

 In the thirteenth century, the abbey was destroyed as a result of the invasion of the army of prince Władysław Odonic from 1225 or 1230.
-A reconstruction was carried out in the late-Romanesque style, but the devastation of the monastery goods stopped the development of the convent.
+A reconstruction was carried out in the late-Romanesque style, but the devastation of the monastery goods stopped the development of the abbey.
 In 1282, Przemysł II approved the grants for monks made by his successors and exempted the inhabitants of the monastery villages from services and tributes to the ruler and granted them judicial immunity.
 Another document approving the privileges was given to the Benedictines of Mogilno in 1299 by Władysław Łokietek.
 Efforts to obtain confirmation of privileges would indicate attempts to revive the abbey’s economic activity, but already at the beginning of the fourteenth century the abbey fell into an unknown crisis, which forced the abbots to get rid of several estates.
 In 1306, Abbot Nicholas sold two villages, in 1311 he sold another settlement, and in 1314, due to lack of food, he sold another one.

 During the reign of Casimir the Great, political stability improved the situation of the abbey.
 The vast estates of the monastery, however, became the subject of conflicts with the knights, especially during the internal struggles after the death of the king in 1370, when the Benedictines turned to the Pope with a complaint about those who plundered their goods.
 Nevertheless, the threats of Church penalties were no longer effective, because in 1383, the Mazovian prince Siemowit, during an expedition to Greater Poland and Kujawy, captured the monastery and garrisoned it until the end of 1385.
 A new period of stabilization was brought by the accession to the throne of Władysław Jagiełło, who in 1398 granted the settlement of Mogilno a town charter.
 The improvement of the economic situation made it possible to undertake construction works, which gave the abbey Gothic features.
 Especially the reconstruction after the fire of 1499 was significant, after which the transept of the church with side chapels was removed, and late-Gothic vaults were installed in the nave and chancel.
 In the fifteenth century, the abbey was also to be fortified, because of the threat of attack by the nobility in 1462, the archbishop ordered to secure the buildings.
 It was feared that after taking over the abbey, the attackers could also destroy other Church property from the fortified monastery (“fortalicio monasteri”).
 Therefore, the cathedral chapter sent canon Piotr Bardziński to Mogilno, who, as an assistant to abbot Piotr, was to properly strengthen the monastery and, if necessary, command the defense.
 The assault probably did not take place then, but in 1479 mercenaries who took part in the fights with the Teutonic Knights came from Prussia and looted the monastery goods.

 The 16th century was successful for the abbey as, among other things, it received numerous confirmations of privileges from the reigning rulers, which allowed the monks to emerge victorious from lawsuits with the nobility.
-The buildings of the monastery were adapted to serve as the seat of the suffragan bishops of Gniezno, who also performed the functions of abbots, although they did not belong to the convent.
+The buildings of the monastery were adapted to serve as the seat of the suffragan bishops of Gniezno, who also performed the functions of abbots, although they did not belong to the abbey.
 Jan Gniazdowski, abbot from 1568 and suffragan bishop of Gniezno from 1584, had great merits for the abbey.
 After him another talented administrator, Andrzej Wilczyński, was in office.
-The successful development was stopped in the second half of the 17th century as a result of the Swedish invasion and disputes between the convent and the commanding abbots, who, being completely unrelated to Mogilno, were unable to cope with the problems of that time.
+The successful development was stopped in the second half of the 17th century as a result of the Swedish invasion and disputes between the monks and the commanding abbots, who, being completely unrelated to Mogilno, were unable to cope with the problems of that time.
 Material scarcity intensified conflicts, which contributed to the decline of discipline and moral laxity.
 In addition, the decline in the political role of the abbey and income reduction had an impact on the decline of its buildings, described in the mid-18th century as uninhabitable.
 It was only in the second half of that century that the Benedictine community began to prosper again and rebuilt the monastery complex in the Baroque style.
 These works were carried out in the years 1760 – 1797.

 In 1773, after the first partition of Poland, Mogilno was under Prussian rule, the authorities of which forbade joining the novitiate.
 In 1833 the abbey was completely closed, and the buildings were given to local Catholics and Protestants for a school.
 After 1880, the monastery housed a hospital, although the church still served as a parish.
 In 1934 the monument was renovated, and during World War II, the German Nazis set up there a prisoner-of-war camp, a prison for Jewish women and a hospital.
 In the 1970s, archaeological and historical researches were undertaken in the abbey, and the monument was renovated.